-This section of the assessment focuses specifically on how prepared a law enforcement agency is to implement the Principles for Responsible AI Innovation, become more accountable, and build a culture that supports a Responsible AI Strategy.
-It is intended to help assess your agency's readiness based on its responsible AI initiatives. |> Learn more about developing this strategy in the Organizational Roadmap.
+This section of the assessment focuses specifically on how prepared a law enforcement agency is to implement the Principles for Responsible Al Innovation, become more accountable, and build a culture that supports a Responsible Al Strategy.
+It is intended to help assess your agency's readiness based on its responsible Al initiatives. | Learn more about developing this strategy in the Organizational Roadmap.

-to be ssign a score between 0 and 4 reflect the extent to which you elieve the statements below to be ue for your agency 0 Untrue / Never true / Don't know 1 Somewhat untrue / Rarely true 2 Somewhat true / Sometimes true 3 True / Usually true 4 Very true / Always true 1.
-We have a clearly defined responsible Al strategy or comparable roadmap or vision for the responsible use of Al systems.
+Assign a score between 0 and 4 to reflect the extent to which you believe the statements below to be true for your agency Not true; Have not considered this; Don't know 1 Slightly true; We are starting to consider this 2 Largely true; We are starting to conceptualize how to do this 3 True; We have started to implement this 4 Very true; We consistently implement this 1.
+We have a clearly defined responsible AI strategy or comparable roadmap or vision for the responsible use of AI systems.
 2. Our responsible AI strategy, roadmap or vision for the responsible use of AI systems is publicly accessible.
 3. We have defined specific initiatives, processes and workflows to support the rollout and adoption of responsible AI innovation practices.
 4. We have established a responsible Al innovation oversight committee or comparable advisory board made up of multidisciplinary experts (for instance, academia, civil society, human rights, ethics), that is responsible for oversight and accountability of our use of Al systems.

 5. We monitor and stay up to date with developments in best practices and national, regional, and international frameworks on the responsible use of AI systems.
 6. We have undertaken an initial needs and capabilities assessment before beginning the process of developing or procuring AI systems.
 7. We have a process for the selection and prioritization of the AI systems to be implemented, as well specific use cases, in line with our overall responsible AI strategy.
-8. We conduct human rights impact assessments and data protection impact assessments, or have similar processes in place for identifying, preventing and mitigating any adverse effects on human rights associated with the use of an AI system.
-9. We use the Risk Assessment Questionnaire, or a comparable instrument to identify any risks to individuals, society and the environment associated with the use of the AI system.
-10. Before the development or procurement of a high-risk or controversial AI system, we require the relevant teams to engage with the public in coordination with the communications and public information officer or team.
-11. Consultation with public/private advisory groups is obligatory before an AI system can be used, and we provide the opportunity for any issues regarding potential negative effects of the AI system and its use to be raised within our agency.
+8. We conduct human rights impact assessments and data protection impact assessments, or have similar processes in place for identifying, preventing and mitigating any adverse effects on human rights associated with the use of an Al system.
+9. We use the Risk Assessment Questionnaire, or a comparable instrument to identify any risks to individuals, society and the environment associated with the use of the Al system.
+10 Before the development or procurement of a high-risk or controversial AI system, we require the relevant teams to engage with the public in coordination with the communications and public information officer or team.
+11 • Consultation with public/private advisory groups is obligatory before an AI system can be used, and we provide the opportunity for any issues regarding potential negative effects of the AI system and its use to be raised within our agency.